LuminaStudioLtda/LuminaStudioLtda/README.md

 **Lumina Studio Ltda** is a software development company founded by **5 partners** passionate about technology and innovation.
 We operate in two market segments — **high-standard web development** and **immersive Roblox experiences** — delivering solutions that combine technical excellence with impactful design.

-> 💡 Our mission: **illuminate every project with creativity, precision, and results.**

 ---

 ## 🚀 What We Do